desjarlais/netmailsender/README.md

 ![ScreenShot](http://i.imgur.com/bOdaQoG.jpg)

-Download the application executable at the following link: http://github.com/desjarlais/netmailsender/releases/tag/1.4.0.15
+Download the application executable in the Release section of this page or use the following link: http://github.com/desjarlais/netmailsender/releases/tag/1.4.0.15

 Features include: